timothyylim/Imperial-College/README.md

 # Imperial-College

-Repository of work related to Imeprial College
+Repository of material for Msc. in Computing Science for Imperial College.
+Contributions welcome.